T1 vs. BRION League of Legends LCK 2023 Summer Split: Head-to-head, livestream details, and more

-Week 7 of the League of Legends LCK 2023 Summer Split Group Stage will feature T1 vs. BRION.
-The former is currently sitting in fifth place, while the latter is in 10th.
-Currently, only two spots remain for the Playoffs Stage.
-T1 has a good chance of qualifying, despite their recent underwhelming performances.
-It's worth noting their losses are mostly the result of their greatest player ever, Lee "Faker" Sang-hyeok, being unavailable currently.
+Next week in the League of Legends LCK 2023 Summer Split, T1 will go up against DRX.
+The former has a record of seven wins and seven losses and is in fifth place.
+DRX, on the other hand, possesses a 3-11 record and is in 10th place.
+Although everyone expects T1 to come out on top, their squad is struggling because of Faker's absence.
+Unfortunately, they have only won one out of their last eight games without him.

-Meanwhile, BRION must win all their remaining games to stand a chance qualify for the Playoffs.
-Ahead of this matchup in the League of Legends LCK 2023 Summer Split, let's delve into both teams' statistics and recent head-to-head results.
+To secure a spot in the League of Legends LCK 2023 Summer Split Playoffs, DRX must come out on top against T1 and win all of their remaining matches.

-Preview of T1 vs. BRION at League of Legends LCK 2023 Summer Split Group Stage
+Preview of T1 vs. DRX at League of Legends LCK 2023 Summer Split Group Stage

 Prediction